235u/proposals/OpenChargePointProtocol/README.md

 ## Deliverables

-- `API` and `API Integration`: Which (third party?)
-API(s) do you want to integrate?
+- `API` and `API Integration`: Which (third party?) `API`(s) do you want to integrate?
 - `Custom PHP`: While asking for `ASP.NET` at the same time?
 - `Database Architecture`: Which database engine(s) would you like to use?
+What amounts of data would you like to handle (as an order of magnitude, like thousands / millions / billions of records)?
-- `Desktop Applications`: You are also asking for multiple desktop applications?
+- `Desktop Applications`: You are asking for multiple desktop applications?
 - `e-Commerce Website`: Like a webshop?
 What are you going to sell (hardware / software / services)?
 - `Web Application`, `Web Design`, and `Website Development` (I doubt the latter to be deliverable): The `Web Application` and the `Website` (to be developed) are not the same (being two different web applications)?